-While the automation trend is continuously growing, one benefit of utilising automation in routine experiments can be the significantly increased accuracy of findings and reduction of the time and manual work that is usually required.
-Scientists should see a reduction in the time they have to spend performing analysis of experiments through being able to use the now-centralised data with various data science and analytics tools such as those provided by Tetrascience, and designing other experiments instead.
-A strong focus on automation as well as the use of AI in research can also help improve the process of analysing data and results.
+While the automation trend is continuously growing, one benefit of utilizing automation in routine experiments can be the significantly increased accuracy of findings and reduction of the time and manual work that is usually required.
+Scientists should see a reduction in the time they have to spend performing analysis of experiments through being able to use the now-centralized data with various data science and analytics tools such as those provided by Tetrascience, and designing other experiments instead.
+A strong focus on automation, as well as the use of AI in research can also help improve the process of analyzing data and results.

 To further develop the knowledge of automation and AI in science, we hosted the 4th edition of our Lab Talks panel discussion, where we debated the opportunities and drawbacks of implementing automation in science research with professionals working in the field - Joana Rocha - a bioengineer & research fellow at INESC Technology and Science, Fane Mensah - life science business director at Synthace, and Kimberly Holtz - sales and business development manager at IRIS.AI.